t03i/FlatProt/README.md

 ## Reference

-In the following document one can find more information on the tools methodogy, result analysis and references of the shown proteins and used software.
+In the following document one can find more information on the tool's methodology, result analysis and references of the shown proteins and used software.

 [BachelorThesis_ConstantinCarl_Enhancing-Protein-Comparability-with-Standardized-2D-Visualization.pdf](https://github.com/ConstantinCarl/prot2d/files/14605102/BachelorThesis_ConstantinCarl_Enhancing-Protein-Comparability-with-Standardized-2D-Visualization.pdf)